klis87/redux-requests/docusaurus/docs/tutorial/8-optimistic-updates.md

 ---
 title:  8.
 Optimistic updates
+description: 8th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
 ---

 Sometimes you don't want to wait for a mutation response to update your data.
 This